On Projective Representations of Finitely Generated Groups: Criterion for finite dimensional projective representations

-\begin{proof} We will modify the proof by Hall \cite[Theorem 3.3]{Ha} for $\alpha=1$.
-First suppose that every irreducible $\alpha$-representation of $N$ is finite dimensional and $G/N$ is finite.
+\begin{proof}[\textbf{Proof of Theorem \ref{thm3}:}] We first suppose that $N$ is a normal abelian subgroup of $G$ of finite index such that every irreducible $\alpha$-representation of $N$ is finite dimensional.
 Let $V$ be an irreducible $\bC^\alpha G$-module.
 We will prove that $V$ is finite dimensional.
 Suppose not.
 Since $V$ is also $\bC^\alpha N$-module and $G$ is finitely generated, there exists a maximal $\bC^\alpha N$-submodule of $V$, say $W$.
 Then $V/W$ is an irreducible $\bC^\alpha N$-module and hence finite dimensional.